 Most everyone in your family can put their own things away easily themselves.
 Your only job is to provide a simple and easily accessible place to put them!

 Having a mudroom is the perfect place to store shoes and backpacks.
 You don’t even need to have an actual mudroom.
-Just adding a nice shoe rack and some study decorative hooks can go along way to getting rid of the piles of shoes and bags laying around.
+Just adding a nice shoe rack and some sturdy decorative hooks can go a long way to getting rid of the piles of shoes and bags laying around.

 7 – Have a Nightly Fast Family Cleaning Session

 Before bedtime, our family does a fast-speed cleaning round.
 I let the kids handle this.
 They just go around putting away anything that got left out, put the throws back on the couch, and return the toys back to their place.